-Corresponding to the streamlines in Figs. 10 and 11, Fig. 12(b) presents the vortex structures in the X - lattice cored honeycomb.
-Similar to the X -lattice sandwich panel, the counter-rotating vortex pairs behind the ligaments dominate the vortex structure; separation vortices near the corners separately at $(x \ y) \cdot (-0.5w, 0)$ and $(x \ y) \cdot (0.5w, H_c)$ are also clear.
-In particular, the X -lattice cored honeycomb exhibits several unique features as detailed below.
-In contrast to the almost identical vortices behind all the ligaments as shown in Fig 12(a), the vortex structure seems to repeat every two unit cells as shown in Fig. 12(b).
-As revealed by the top figure in Fig. 12(b), the counter-rotating vortices flow all the way along the leeside of ligament A with the leg from the cross-section B turning into a longitudinal vortex which is much stronger than the other leg.
-Behind the ligament B, however, the leg of the vortex pair from the cross-section E flows far away from the backside surface of the ligament B once generated as revealed by the bottom figure in Fig. 12(b); thus a new separation vortex forms behind the ligament in addition to the other leg of the vortex pair as revealed by the streamlines in Figs. 11(a) and 11(c).
-Further, more separation vortices is clear near the four corners of the flow passage and the honeycomb walls, which is much bigger than the separation vortices near the endwalls of the X -lattice sandwich panel.
+Corresponding to the streamlines in Figs. 10 and 11, Fig. 12(b) presents the vortex structures in the X-lattice cored honeycomb.
+Similar to the X-lattice sandwich panel, the counter-rotating vortex pairs behind the ligaments dominate the vortex structure; separation vortices near the corners separately at $(x, y) \approx (-0.5w, 0)$ and $(x, y) \approx (0.5w, 0)$ $H{\rm c}$) are also clear.
+In particular, the X-lattice cored honeycomb exhibits several unique features as detailed below.
+In contrast to the almost identical vortices behind all the ligaments as shown in Fig. 12(a), the vortex structure seems to repeat every two unit cells as shown in Fig. 12(b).
+As revealed by the top figure in Fig. 12(b), the counterrotating vortices flow all the way along the leeside of ligament A with the leg from the cross-section B turning into a longitudinal vortex which is much stronger than the other leg.
+Behind the ligament B, however, the leg of the vortex pair from the cross-section E flows far away from the backside surface of the ligament B once generated as revealed by the bottom figure in Fig. 12(b); thus a new separation vortex forms behind the ligament in addition to the other leg of the vortex pair as revealed by the streamlines in Fig. 11(a) and (c).
+Further, more separation vortices is clear near the four corners of the flow passage and the honeycomb walls, which is much bigger than the separation vortices near the endwalls of the X-lattice sandwich panel.

-To further elucidate the significantly distinctive vortices downstream the ligaments between these two PCMs, pressure distributions on several representative planes corresponding to the sixth and the seventh unit cells are extracted as shown in Fig. 13, where p and $p{min}$ is the local pressure and minimum pressure on each plane, respectively.
-Detailed analysis of the vortex development from the inlet to the outlet of the computational domain reveals that the fluid first approaches ligament A of the lattice unit cell and results in the vortices behind ligament A. A s marked in Fig. 12(b), the longitudinal vortex behind ligament A of the X - lattice cored honeycomb is closer to the top endwall and further from the plane at x = -0.5w compared that of the X -lattice sandwich panel, which is possibly caused by the blockage of the newly generated and enlarged separation vortices compared to the X -lattice cored honeycomb is closer to the X -lattice cored honeycomb is closer to the top endwall by the comparison between Fig. 13(a) and Fig. 13(b); thus stronger entrainment of the fluid near the root of the ligament B in the X -lattice cored honeycomb is expected, which forces the vortex behind ligament B flow far away from the leeside as revealed by the bottom figure in Fig. 12(b).
+To further elucidate the significantly distinctive vortices downstream the ligaments between these two PCMs, pressure distributions on several representative planes corresponding to the sixth and the seventh unit cells are extracted as shown in Fig. 13, where p and p{min} is the local pressure and minimum pressure on each plane, respectively.
+Detailed analysis of the vortex development from the inlet to the outlet of the computational domain reveals that the fluid first approaches ligament A of the lattice unit cell and results in the vortices behind ligament A. As marked in Fig. 12(b), the longitudinal vortex behind ligament A of the X-lattice cored honeycomb is closer to the top endwall and further from the plane at x = -0.5w compared that of the X-lattice sandwich panel, which is possibly caused by the blockage of the newly generated and enlarged separation vortices compared to the X-lattice sandwich panel.
+Correspondingly, the low pressure region induced by this longitudinal vortex in the X-lattice cored honeycomb is closer to the root vertex of ligament B compared to that of the ligament A as revealed by the comparison between Fig. 13(a) and (b); thus stronger entrainment of the fluid near the root of the ligament B in the X-lattice cored honeycomb is expected, which forces the vortex behind ligament B flow far away from the leeside as revealed by the bottom figure in Fig. 12(b).
 Subsequently, the effect of the longitudinal vortex behind ligament B on the root region of the ligament A becomes similar to that of the X-lattice sandwich panel and leads to similar counter-rotating vortices flowing close to the leeside of the ligament A as revealed by the top figure in Fig. 12(b).